-Hedge accounting is an integral element of the financial risk management process.
-Financial risk management is carried out in accordance with the existing risk management process of the Bank.
+Hedge accounting is an integral element of the financial risk management in BOŚ S.A.
 The interest risk in the banking book is a hedged risk.
 The Bank uses fair value hedges to hedge the fair value of State Treasury fixed-rate bonds.